How Many Inches is 19? Understanding Units of Measurement and Conversions

 The Importance of Dimensional Analysis

 The method used above – multiplying the original value by the conversion factor – is a form of dimensional analysis.
-Dimensional analysis is a powerful tool for ensuring the accuracy of unit conversions.
+Still, dimensional analysis is a powerful tool for ensuring the accuracy of unit conversions.
 It involves carefully tracking the units throughout the calculation, ensuring that they cancel out correctly, leaving you with the desired unit in the final answer.

-For example, in converting 19 feet to inches:
+Here's one way to look at it: in converting 19 feet to inches:

 19 feet * (12 inches / 1 foot) = 228 inches